 “She went to live with her aunt in London,” I answered.
-“I have not heard of her since her father died.
-However, I was a very good friend of Mr Hale, and it would ease my conscience if I knew how his daughter fared.”
+“I have not heard from her since her father died.
+However, I was a very good friend of Mr Hale’s, and it would ease my conscience if I knew how his daughter fared.”

 They were measuring me up with the wary glances country people used for town people.
 I needed to reassure them about my good intentions.

 “Ah,” I continued, “but I need not expostulate about Miss Hale’s character, because you all knew her.
 Far better than I, I fancy.
-Miss Hale was an additional incentive to me for visiting the house.
-She encouraged my efforts in learning an interest in Milton and its community.”
+Miss Hale was an additional incentive to me for visiting their house.
+She encouraged my efforts in learning with her sweet smile and her interest in Milton and its community.”

 I involuntarily sighed, something I did frequently when thinking about Margaret.

 “Miss Margaret has become something of a legend in Milton.
 She was deeply concerned about the workers and their families.
 She taught me a lot about compassion and how to speak with instead of to my workers.
 Until recently, I was a mill master, and my dictatorial behaviour was at first a thorn in Miss Margaret’s side.”